IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 VALBERG IH 3 TB 342C - Using the Timer - 5

-1. Buzzer will beep for 30 seconds and timer indicator shows “- - “when the setting time finished.
-Any efficient touching of control buttons during it, would end up the buzzer beeps.
+1. The buzzer will beep for 30 seconds and the timer indicator shows “- -” when the set time has finished.
+Any effective touching of control buttons during this time will end the buzzer beeps.

-- If press and hold either of the two buttons, the value will adjust down or up rapidly in circle.
+- If you press and hold either of the two buttons, the value will adjust down or up rapidly in a cycle.

 Setting the timer to turn cooking zone off

-2. Touch the timer control button ⏻, the number in timer indicator flashing.
+2. Touch the timer control button ⏻, the number in the timer indicator will flash.

 VALBERG IH 3 TB 342C - Using the Timer - 7

-• Set heat setting by touching the ⏻ or Ⓕ button.
+• Set the heat setting by touching the ⏻ or Ⓕ button.

-• If press and hold either of the two buttons, the value will adjust down or up rapidly in circle.
+• If you press and hold either of the two buttons, the value will adjust down or up rapidly in a cycle.

-Note: When the timer indicator flashing, touch timer control button another time, can quick confirm the timer setting.
+Note: When the timer indicator is flashing, touch the timer control button again to quickly confirm the timer setting.

 VALBERG IH 3 TB 342C - Using the Timer - 8

-Note: The red dot next to power level indicator will illuminate for those zones be set with timer.
-You can check timer setting of different cooking zone which set with timer, by active this cooking zone.
+Note: The red dot next to the power level indicator will illuminate for those zones that have a timer set.
+You can check the timer setting of different cooking zones that have a timer set by activating that cooking zone.

-Note: If more than one heating zone has timer setting, the timer indicator will show the lowest time.
-The red dot next to power level indicator will flash.
+Note: If more than one heating zone has a timer setting, the timer indicator will show the lowest time.
+The red dot next to the power level indicator will flash.

 VALBERG IH 3 TB 342C - Using the Timer - 9

-1. When cooking timer expires, the corresponding cooking zone will be switch off automatically.
+1. When the cooking timer expires, the corresponding cooking zone will be switched off automatically.

 Note: The default setting of minute reminder and timer is 30 minutes.

-Note: After adjusting, the setting in timer indicator will flashing for 5 seconds and then stop flashing, then the setting be confirmed.
+Note: After adjusting, the setting in timer indicator will flash for 5 seconds and then stop flashing, then the setting is confirmed.

-Note: The minute reminder and timer can be use at same time, timer indicator shows the lowest time setting.
-If the lowest setting is minute reminder, the red dot next to timer indicator will flash.
-If the lowest setting is timer setting, the red dot of corresponding cooking zone power level indicator will flash.
+Note: The minute reminder and timer can be used at the same time; the timer indicator shows the lowest time setting.
+If the lowest setting is the minute reminder, the red dot next to the timer indicator will flash.
+If the lowest setting is the timer setting, the red dot of the corresponding cooking zone power level indicator will flash.

-Note: If indicator shows timer setting of cooking zone.
-To check minute reminder setting, press the timer control button ⏱, the indicator will show minute reminder setting.
+Note: If the indicator shows the timer setting of a cooking zone, to check the minute reminder setting, press the timer control button ⏱; the indicator will show the minute reminder setting.

 Detection of Pan and Small Articles